 Notes: Stats above are for the version of this without a mint mark.
 This coin with no mint mark is worth about 2-6x more than the same coin with an S or D.

-What's a 1914 St Gaudens Double Eagle worth?
+How much is a 1914 St Gaudens Double Eagle worth?

 In Average Circulated (AC) condition it's worth around $1800.00, one in certified mint state (MS+) condition could bring as much as $3,000 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 1914, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].